 - Birth.

 - Legal adoption.

 - Placement for adoption.

 - Marriage.

 - Legal guardianship.

 - Court or administrative order.

+- Registering a Domestic Partner.

 Coverage for the Dependent begins on the date of the event.
 The Plan Sponsor must receive the completed enrollment form and any required contribution within 31 days of the event.